Transport and Delivery of Objects with a Soft Everting Robot: EXPERIMENTAL

-The data, shown in Fig. \ref{fig-terrain-experiment}(B)ii, reveals clear effects of payload and pressure on failure length.
-For a given pressure, there exists a critical length beyond which the structure cannot support even its own weight.
-This limit then decreases when a payload is introduced or increases when the pressure is raised.
-These observations provide an empirical map of sagging and collapse that supplements the moment‐balance relations in Equations~\eqref{eq:critical-collapse-moment}–\eqref{eq:sum-moments}.
-However the models over predict the collapse lengths, potentially due to the conditions where the robot left the table surface leading to easier buckling at that point.
-A follow-up set of tests investigated whether the robot could move payloads over larger gaps by first crossing without the payload and then transporting the object across.
-The robot grew across a gap to a surface located \(\SI{15}{\centi\metre}\) below the starting platform.
+A follow-up test investigated the robot’s ability to move payloads over larger gaps.
+The robot grew across a gap to a surface \(\SI{15}{\centi\metre}\) below the starting platform.
 After contact with the opposite edge, a \(\SI{500}{\gram}\) mass was carried inside the tail, and the robot attempted to grow further.
-This payload is substantially heavier than the \(\SI{200}{\gram}\) limit used in the cantilevered trials.
-Nevertheless, in Figure~\ref{fig-terrain-experiment} (B)iii, the robot can be seen successfully carrying the \(\SI{500}{\gram}\) mass across a \(\SI{115}{\centi\metre}\) gap.
-This improved performance can be attributed to the difference in loading conditions.
-During the three‐point bending scenario the lower surface of the membrane remained in tension, which allows the thin wall to support a larger load compared to the cantilevered configuration which placed the lower surface in compression.
-These results indicate that controlling object placement within the robot, possible through intentional slipping within the tail, can extend the terrains which can be crossed.
+This payload is heavier than the \(\SI{200}{\gram}\) limit used in the cantilevered trials.
+However, in Fig.~\ref{fig-terrain-experiment} (F), the robot successfully carried the \(\SI{500}{\gram}\) mass across a \(\SI{115}{\centi\metre}\) gap.
+Improved performance is attributed to different loading conditions.
+During the three-point bending scenario, the lower membrane surface remained in tension, supporting a larger load than the cantilevered configuration, which placed the lower surface in compression.
+These results suggest that controlling object placement within the robot, possibly through intentional slipping within the tail, can extend the terrains that can be crossed.